rupeshs/diffusionmagic/Readme.md

 Download release from the github DiffusionMagic releases.
 ### How to install and run on Windows
 Follow the steps to install and run the Diffusion magic on Windows.
-- First we need to run the `install.bat` batch file it will install the necessary dependencies for DiffusionMagic.
+- First we need to run(double click) the `install.bat` batch file it will install the necessary dependencies for DiffusionMagic.
 (It will take some time to install,depends on your internet speed)
 - Run the  `install.bat` script.
 - To start DiffusionMagic double click `start.bat`